clusterlink-net/clusterlink/README.md

-1. ```Control Plane``` is responsible for maintaining the internal state of the gateway, for all the communications with the remote peer gateways by means of the ClusterLink CP Protocol, and for commanding the local DP to forward user traffic according to policies.
+1. ```Control Plane``` is responsible for maintaining the internal state of the gateway, for all the communications with the remote peer gateways by means of the ClusterLink CP Protocol, and for configuring the local data plane to forward user traffic according to policies.
  Part of the control plane is the policy engine that can also apply network policies (ACL, load-balancing, etc.)